loganfranken/presentations/introduction-to-web-accessibility/README.md

 ### Keyboard Support

 * Ensure that your website can be navigated using just a keyboard
-* When specifying mouse-specific events with JavaScript (e.g. `onclick`), provide keyboard alternatives (e.g. `onkeypress`)
-* *Do not* create a "keyboard trap" or "tab loop" that can only be exited with a mouse
 * Only adjust `taborder` if necessary

 #### Resources